open-contracting/standard/docs/schema/codelists.md

 Deprecated "parent-to-child" codes: 'subContract', 'replacementProcess' and 'renewalProcess'.
 Added sub-codes of prior: 'prior.replacement', 'prior.renewal', 'prior.additional' and 'prior.repetition'.
 ```

-The related process block is used at the release level to point backwards to prior processes, such as planning or framework establishment.
+The related process block is used at the release level to point backwards to prior processes, such as a planning process or the first stage of a framework agreement procedure.
 The related process codelist determines the kind of relationship that is being described.
+For more information, see [contracting processes and planning processes](../guidance/map/contracting_planning_processes.md) and [framework agreements](../guidance/map/framework_agreements.md).

 ```{csv-table-no-translate}
 :header-rows: 1